CFGer/frontend-curriculum/01_HTML/lesson/README.md

 ---

-#### Mini-recap
+#### Recap

-* Pause here for recap / questions and to allow assistant instructors time to help students who have encountered issues
+- [ ] What are key components of a HTML element?
+- [ ] What kind of information goes in the HTML `<head>`?
+- [ ] What is a semantic element?
+- [ ] What is the smallest header size?
+- [ ] What is an attribute and what's an example of one?
+- [ ] How do we open a link in a new tab?
+- [ ] Name an element that is self-closing?

 ---

----
 #### CHALLENGE

+* Have the students create a new folder in their `Week 1 - HTML` folder called **exercise**
-* Send out the mini-challenge:
+* Send out the `exercise/starter-code` and have them copy / move the unzipped starter-code to that folder
+* You will need to explain that `README.md` is a common documentation standard
+* To open preview view, right click on `README.md` in the starter-code and select Open Preview
 * The challenge is for the students to fix the broken HTML using VSCode and the Dev Tools

 ---

 ## Session Recap

-By the end of the lesson, students should:
+You should now:

-* Be able to structure a basic HTML file
+* [ ] Be able to recreate a basic code project
-* Understand the importance of indentation, comments and closing tags
+* [ ] Understand the importance of indentation, comments and closing tags
-* Understand the difference between the basic HTML tags
+* [ ] Understand the difference between the basic HTML tags
-* Understand URLs, absolute and relative paths
+* [ ] Understand URLs, absolute and relative paths

 ## Homework

 - Basic

-Create a single HTML site including the elements from the brief.
+  - Create a single HTML site including the elements from the brief.
 Special attention paid to the file structure, indenation, structure and comments

 - Extended

-Create the second page so it contains the elements from the brief, and link the two pages together
+  - Create the second page so it contains the elements from the brief, and link the two pages together

 > HINT - will need to use relative links